sgttwld/CNNs-with-TensorFlow/README.md

 # CNNs-with-TensorFlow
+__Note:__ The implementations are using tensorflow 1, see [tensorflow-2-simple-examples](https://github.com/sgttwld/tensorflow-2-simple-examples) for tensorflow 2 examples.

-Differently abstract implementations of an exemplary convolutional neural network with TensorFlow.
+ Implementations of an exemplary convolutional neural network with TensorFlow 1 using APIs at different levels of abstraction.

 * [Convolutional layer from scratch](https://github.com/sgttwld/CNNs-with-tensorflow/blob/master/1_CNN_fromscratch.py): Convolutional neural network implementation with convolutional and pooling layers built from scratch with core TensorFlow.